apache/tvm/docs/dev/index.rst

 In this guide, we will study an example compilation flow in the compiler.
 The figure below shows the flow.
 At a high-level, it contains several steps:

-- Importation: The frontend component ingests a model into an IRModule, which contains a collection of functions that internally represent the model.
+- Import: The frontend component ingests a model into an IRModule, which contains a collection of functions that internally represent the model.
 - Transformation: The compiler transforms an IRModule to another functionally equivalent or approximately equivalent(e.g. in the case of quantization) IRModule.
 - Target Translation: The compiler translate(codegen) the IRModule to an executable format specified by the target.
   The target translation result is encapsulated as a `runtime.Module` that can be exported, loaded, and executed on the target runtime environment.